PierreHunout/convert-to-webp-lite/README.md

 - [Composer](https://getcomposer.org/) for dependency management
 - WordPress 5.0 or higher
 - The PHP GD or Imagick extension with WebP support enabled
+- [Xdebug](https://xdebug.org/) for code coverage (optional but recommended)

+## About Testing

+The plugin includes comprehensive unit tests to ensure code quality and reliability.
+The test suite uses:

+- **PHPUnit 9.6+** for the testing framework
+- **Brain Monkey** for mocking WordPress functions
+- **Mockery** for advanced object mocking
+- **Xdebug** for code coverage analysis

+All tests follow WordPress coding standards and use the Yoast PHPUnit Polyfills for cross-version compatibility.

 ## License